The annual public health reports

 Third Annual Public Health Report (2015)

-This report looks at the issues of loneliness and social isolation and how it affects both out physical and mental wellbeing.
+This report looks at the issues of loneliness and social isolation.
+It looks at how it affects both out physical and mental wellbeing.
 It explores:

 • how can we be more aware of these issues when we commission services